OSU Center for Africana Studies and Development opens, to debut speakers series

 “Darubini,” Swahili for binoculars, also refers to an effort by the Oklahoma State University Center for Africana Studies and Development to bring issues affecting the continent of Africa closer into view.

-“We are laying the foundation for an African studies minor, and based on the student response to the new Swahili language course, we are confident this is a realistic goal,” Jivetti said.
+“We are laying the foundation for an African studies minor, and based on the student response to the new Swahili language course, we are confident this is a realistic goal."

 Speakers at the ribbon-cutting ceremony included OSU System CEO and President David Schmidly, Vice President for Institutional Diversity Cornell Thomas, College of Arts and Sciences Dean Peter Sherwood and Amilcar Shabazz, associate professor of history and director of the American Studies program.

-OSU International Education and Outreach director James Hromas and his wife, Kathy, presented a topographical map of Africa to the center.
+OSU International Education and Outreach Director James Hromas and his wife, Kathy, presented the center with a topographical map of Africa.
 The map, circa 1898, once hung in a Stillwater area schoolhouse.

 “We found this map at an auction in 1975.
 The woman who sold it had been a school teacher somewhere in Payne County, most likely Perkins,” Kathy Hromas said.
 “We had the map hanging up in our home, but when we heard about the center opening, it was clear the map belonged there.”

-Located in 204 E Wes Watkins, the OSU Center for Africana Studies and Development also will seek to increase awareness on African issues with programs such as the Darubini Speakers Series.
+Located in 204 E Wes Watkins, the OSU Center for Africana Studies and Development will also seek to increase awareness of African issues through programs such as the Darubini Speakers Series.